 Gravitational potential energy is the energy possessed or acquired by an object due to a change in its position when it is present in a gravitational field.
 In simple terms, it can be said that gravitational potential energy is an energy that is related to gravitational force or to gravity.

-The most common example that can help you understand the concept of gravitational potential energy is if you take two pencils.
-One is placed at the table and the other is held above the table.
-Now, we can state that the pencil which is high will have greater gravitational potential energy that the pencil that is at the table.
+The most common example that can help you understand the concept of gravitational potential energy is if you take two pencils, one is placed at the table, and the other is held above the table.
+Now, we can state that the pencil which is high will have greater gravitational potential energy than the pencil that is at the table.

 What we can learn here is that the pencil or any object, in particular, will have the potential to do work because of its location in the gravitational field.
 We will learn about the topic in detail below.

 When a body of mass (m) is moved from infinity to a point inside the gravitational influence of a source mass (M) without accelerating it, the amount of work done in displacing it into the source field is stored in the form of potential energy.
 This is known as gravitational potential energy.
 It is represented by the symbol Ug.

 Explanation: We know that the potential energy of a body at a given position is defined as the energy stored in the body at that position.
 If the position of the body changes due to the application of external forces, the change in potential energy is equal to the amount of work done on the body by the forces.

 Under the action of gravitational force, the work done is independent of the path taken for a change in position, so the force is a conservative force.
 Besides, all such forces have some potential in them.

 The gravitational influence on a body at infinity is zero; therefore, potential energy is zero, which is called a reference point.

 Gravitational Potential Energy – Video Lesson